-Prerequisite: Completion of DFST 102.
-Advisory: Eligibility for ENGL 101 and READ 099.
+3 hours weekly Prerequisite: Completion of DFST 102.

 This course will provide the student with the basic concepts of phonological, morphological, syntactic, semantic, and sociolinguistic structure of American Sign Language (ASL).
 Social issues as they pertain to ASL will also be explored.
 (CSU, AVC)